zkparty/wrapper-small-pot/README.md

 ### Building the WASM package

-The WASM package can, of course, be built in your local environment providing you have the requisite Rust toolkit along with `wasm-pack`.
+The WASM package can, of course, be built in your local environment providing you the required Rust toolkit along with `wasm-pack`.
 The Docker image provides the necessary environment, and can be helpful in obtaining a reproducible build.

 To make the WASM package folder accessible, you need to map a volume from your local environment to `/root/wasm`.